 When I first started out I used static HTML pages to create my websites.
 Even though they take longer to create in the long run I feel they are more sturdy than blogging formats, in my opinion.

 I don’t need plugins, to make things happen on those sites, I simply use code.
-Of course you can use code on WordPress to but you need to understand a lot more before you can go messing around in the many WordPress files that make up a WordPress blog.
+Of course, you can use the code on WordPress to but you need to understand a lot more before you can go messing around with the many WordPress files that make up a WordPress blog.

-So like i was saying my first sites where created on static HTML site, you can call it old skool styleeee but I am cool with that.
+So like I was saying my first sites were created on static HTML site, you can call it old skool styleeee but I am cool with that.
 For I know if my site messes up, I have all my website pages on my hard-drive ready and waiting to be uploading.
-However even though I am giving props to the static html website, WordPress is killing it right now.
-Everywhere you look your seeing WordPress.
-Why, because its easy, simple oh did i say easy to use and to get started.
+However even though I am giving props to the static HTML website, WordPress is killing it right now.
+Everywhere you look you’re seeing WordPress.
+Why, because its easy, simple oh did I say easy to use and to get started.
 Plus with WordPress having a plugins feature you can most definitely get a plugin for anything and simply add it to your blog.

 1 – FTP Upload Software: